TheTexta/obsidian-main/Learning/How to learn.md

 * Its better to build understanding about a complex topic then it is to just memorise it with active recall as this reduces the intrinsic cognitive load.
 Its like learning words without practicing them in sentences.
 * Activate prior knowledge: Go over existing knowledge and information on the subject.
 Understand how what you're learning relates to what you know.
 Bringing long term memories back to short term
 * Organise what your learning: Organise the notes, active recall questions, etc.
-* Deep Processing: Instead of memorising terms, practice their application and learn how they relate with other terms and concepts.
+* [[deep processing]]: Instead of memorising terms, practice their application and learn how they relate with other terms and concepts.
 Think more about the meaning of the information that you're learning in order to properly understand it in a wider context then word memorisation.
 Writing your own summaries, teaching others, and other processes of transforming what your learning allow for you to gain a deeper understanding for the core underlying concept.
 Utilise the [[Feynman technique]].
 * Distributed Practice: To be effective in learning you need to space out the learning over a large time period.
 Take breaks, get exercise and good sleep are essential and help long term memory creation.
 * Scaffolding: Start off using worked examples and easy problems when learning a topic and work from there.
 Watching or reading through worked examples when starting a new topic is good for getting an understanding of the process behind the solution.
 Reducing cognitive load when learning the steps individually as the [[schema]] is already put in place.
 Once a scaffold is in place, increasing complexity is essential for proper understanding and long term memorisation of a topic.
 * Its worth mentioning the modality effect which describes how the mind processes audio and visual information separately.
 The short term memory has separate holds for audio and visual data.
 Therefor by maximising both your more effective in your learning.
 You can also work between the two, preventing overloading.